MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/buttons.md

 Starting with Windows 10, the HID driver programming interfaces are part of OneCoreUAP-based editions of Windows.
 By using that common set of interfaces, you can write a button driver by using [Virtual HID Framework](/windows-hardware/drivers/ddi/_hid) or [Transport Minidrivers](transport-minidrivers.md) interfaces.
 Those drivers will run on both Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile, as well as other Windows 10 versions.

-For step-by-step guidance, see [Getting Started with Universal Windows drivers](/windows-hardware/drivers).
+For step-by-step guidance, see [Using a Universal INF File](/windows-hardware/drivers/install/using-a-universal-inf-file).

 ## Related topics